 Stamford, CT, USA

 Founded in 1994, Developing World Markets (DWM) seeks investible solutions that sustainably address the social, environmental, and economic needs of the developing world.
 DWM began impact investing in 1999 and shifted exclusively to impact in 2007.
-DWM has over two decades of experience in emerging and frontier markets.
-Through DWM Asset Management, LLC, the firm’s SEC-registered investment adviser, DWM has originated and managed over $2.2 billion of private debt and private equity in impact-oriented enterprises, including over 900 loan disbursements and 25 private equity stakes in more than 70 emerging and frontier countries.
+DWM has more than two decades of experience in emerging and frontier markets.
+Through DWM Asset Management, LLC, the firm’s SEC-registered investment adviser, DWM has originated and managed more than $2.2 billion of private debt and private equity in impact-oriented enterprises, including more than 900 loan disbursements and 25 private equity stakes in more than 70 emerging and frontier countries.